Symmetric (2,3,5) distributions, an interesting ODE of 7th order and Plebanski metric: Distribution with as a twistor distribution

 We have just proved the following theorem. \begin{theorem} The twistor distribution $\mathcal D$ on the circle twistor bundle $\bbS^1\to\bbT(M)\to M$ of the Pleba\'nski second heavenly manifold $(M,g)$ with the metric

-and the second heavenly function $\Theta=\Theta(x)$ has the split real form of the exceptional group $G_2$ as a group of its local symmetries if and only if the heavenly function $\Theta$ satisfies $\Theta^{(4)}\neq 0$ and the celebrated ODE:
+and the second heavenly function $\Theta=\Theta(x)$ such that $\Theta^{(4)}\neq 0$, has the split real form of the exceptional group $G_2$ as a group of its local symmetries if and only if the heavenly function $\Theta$ satisfies the ODE:

 \end{theorem}